Rob Zabrecky: Author

+In 2026 he wrote, co-created, and performed an immersive, one-person show based on the origin story of the Ouija Board, Seance: the Board Awakens, at the Constellation Playhouse in Bloomington, Indiana.

+Lecturer and guest speaker

+Zabrecky has lectured and presented illustrated talks on magic, séances, midnight ghost shows, and Harry Houdini.
+He has given presentations at the Magic Castle, the Philosophical Research Society, Lily Dale, the Los Angeles Breakfast Club and other venues, as well as at film festivals and magic conventions worldwide.

+At the Magic Castle, Zabrecky was voted Lecturer of the Year in 2016 and 2018 by the Academy of Magical Arts.

+He has also presented talks concerning Harry Houdini and spiritualism, including an illustrated lecture on Houdini and the spirits.

 Auctioneer

-He is a skilled auctioneer, trained by Bonhams auction house (known then as Butterfield & Butterfield) during the late 1990s.
-For over a decade he has helped organizations such as the Silverlake Conservatory of Music, Beyond Baroque Literary Arts Center, The Leukemia & Lymphoma Society, Laguna Art Museum and many others with fundraising events.
+Zabrecky is a skilled auctioneer, trained by Bonhams auction house (known then as Butterfield & Butterfield) during the late 1990s.
+He has helped organizations such as the Silverlake Conservatory of Music, Beyond Baroque Literary Arts Center, the Leukemia & Lymphoma Society, Laguna Art Museum and many others with fundraising events.

 Personal life

 Zabrecky lives with his wife, Tommi Zabrecky, whom he married in 1998.